JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 The doers are the real thinkers – Steve Jobs

-“We want AI agents that can discover like we can, not which constrain what we have discovered” -- Rich Sutton
+“We want AI agents that can discover like we can, not which contain what we have discovered” -- Rich Sutton

 “Abusers can tell when someone is not defended and protected” -- Dr. Gabor Maté